emartech/librato-api/README.md

 "example-config".

 There's even some templating support to create serieses of similar metrics.
-The "show-config-dir" can be used to debug templating easily.
+The "show-config-dir" command can be used to debug templating easily.